 Showing 106 to 120 of 1019 results

-We have emphasised the need to be able to keep up to date with digital skills and new technologies.
+We have emphasised the role and importance of leadership at all levels of practice.
 This is one theme within the key changes to the updated standards of proficiency for all professions.

 The standards of proficiency for orthoptists